amyleadem/uswds-proposals/proposals/proposal-template.md

 _Provide a list of examples of this component on government (preferred) or non-government sites._

-### Dependencies
+### Related USWDS components

 _Identify if this component is connected to other USWDS components._
-- _Are there any other components that this component requires to support its common interactions?_
+- _Does this component require any other USWDS component to support its common interactions?_
-- _Are there any other components that this component would affect or replace?_
+- _Would this component affect or replace any other USWDS components?_

 ### Supporting evidence

-_When possible, provide links to research findings or evidence that support the value of this component._
+_Provide links to research findings or evidence that support the need for this component._

 ### Alternatives

-_Share any alternatives to this component and explain their advantages and disadvantages._
+_Share any alternatives to this component that you considered and explain their advantages and disadvantages._
-- _Why is this component the most effective solution?_
+- _Why is the proposed component the most effective solution?_
 - _When possible, provide supporting links to research findings or supporting evidence (your own, or other available research)._

 ## Usage